suhailx8123-ctrl/Vallom-sync/README.md

     ```
 4. Open [http://localhost:3000](http://localhost:3000) with your browser to see the dashboard.

+5. You can also host the webserver/website in services like vercel

 ## 📡 API Endpoints

 *   **`POST /api/telemetry`**: Receives live JSON telemetry from the ESP32.
 Responds with the latest `targetSPM` to keep the hardware in sync.